Melaleuca lasiandra: Description

 Melaleuca lasiandra is a large shrub or small tree growing to 8 m high with white or grey papery bark.
 The leaves have a narrow oval shape, a small pointed end and are 10-50 mm long and 1.5-10 mm wide.
 They are also very densely covered with fine hairs so that they appear silvery-grey.

 The flowers are yellowish green or white, and are arranged in heads at the ends of branches which continue to grow after flowering, as well as in the upper leaf axils.
 Each head contains between 2 and 11 groups of flowers in threes and is up to 22 mm in diameter.
 The stamens are arranged in five bundles around the flower, each bundle containing 6 to 20 stamens which have hairy stalks.
 Flowering occurs intermittently throughout the year but mostly in winter.
 The fruit which follow are woody capsules with the sepals forming teeth at first but are eroded later to undulations around the edge of the cup-shaped capsules.
 The capsules are 2-3 mm long and form loose clusters along the branches.

 Taxonomy and naming

 Melaleuca lasiandra was first formally described in 1862 by Ferdinand von Mueller in "Fragmenta Phytographiae Australiae".
-The specific epithet (lasiandra) means "shaggy or woolly male", in reference to the hairy staminal filaments.
+The specific epithet (lasiandra) is derived from the ancient Greek lasios (λάσιος), "hairy", "woolly", and anēr, genitive andros (ἀνήρ, genitive ἀνδρός), "male", in reference to the hairy staminal filaments".